 Struggling with first blog post ideas?
 We’re outlining 50 of them for you.

-Start with something like this to get your direction and build personality of your blog:
+Start with something like this to get your direction and build personality of your first blog post:

 - A blog post on 10 things you can’t live without.